yalland-ubi/yalland-docs/v3/YALDistributor.md

 * If a member claims his reward in the current period, a verifier performs activate/deactivate actions on the member in the current period, the member can't claim the period reward again since he already did.
 * There is no way to delete member completely, only to deactivate him
 * Member can't claim funds for a period other than the current
-* Non claimed rewards go to ???
+* A member mints his reward on each claim, the reward amount is calculated once within `handlePeriodTransitionIfRequired` modifier
+* The funds not claimed by users are not minted, so there is no need to redistribute them

 ## Dealing with period transition

-In order to detect a new period and perform corresponding actions, there is `mintNewPeriodIfRequired` modifier introduced.
+In order to detect a new period and perform corresponding actions, there is `handlePeriodTransitionIfRequired` modifier introduced.
 If there is a new period started, the modifier will:
-* mint `periodVolume` to the contract address
-* calculate and assign a `verifier` reward
+* cache `activeMemberCount` and `periodVolume` values
 * calculate and cache `rewardPerUser` for the current period.
+* calculate and cache `verifierReward` for the current period.

 The `activeMemberCount` variable at this time should have exactly the same value as it had at the particular time when the period had started.